technomancy/bussard/manual.md

 * `closest_target`: select the closest available target. ctrl-tab by default.
 * `login`: accepts optional username/password, attempts to establish a login session with the target if possible.

+Upgrades often add new functions to this table.
+Consult the manual for any given upgrade for details.

 #### controls (flight)